galaxyproject/training-material/topics/genome-annotation/tutorials/hpc-for-lsgc/tutorial.md

 ## Running the comparison

-We will now run a comparison between `mycoplasma hyopneumoniae 232` and `mycoplasma hyopneumoniae 7422` in Galaxy using `GECKO`.
+We will now run a comparison between *Mycoplasma hyopneumoniae 232* and *Mycoplasma hyopneumoniae 7422* in Galaxy using `GECKO`.

 > ### {% icon hands_on %} Hands-on: Comparing two mycoplasmas with GECKO
 > 1. {% tool [GECKO](toolshed.g2.bx.psu.edu/repos/iuc/gecko/gecko/1.2) %} with the following parameters